deepjyotisaha/deepjyotisaha/README.md

 ### 🧠 Multi-purpose AI Assistant for Research, Coding & Queries

 #### 💡 Overview
-Multi-agent pipeline built on a NetworkX execution graph that coordinates specialized agents for file analysis, planning, retrieval and codegen.
-Suited for complex, multi-step queries.
+Multi-purpose AI assistant which can help generate research reports, analyze files and generate code for HTML based games; implements a multi-agent architecture and can handle complex, multi-step queries.

 #### ▶️ Watch Demo
 <a href="https://www.youtube.com/watch?v=A0kznksbOiU">